AD2000X/idem-candidate-task/README.md

 from wikipedia and vikidea texts with sentence-level annotations for complexity classification.

-We are interested in **how** you work:
+We are interested in:
 - how you understand data
 - how you design and justify simple experiments
-- how clearly you explain your methods and findings
+- how you explain your methods and findings

 There is no single “correct” answer.